CianRogers/LeafLab/README.md

 Welcome to the LeafLab Plant Disease Recognition System! 🌿🔎

-This app is designed to help users identify plant diseases from images of plant leaves using a pre-trained TensorFlow model.
+LeafLab is designed to help users identify plant diseases from images of plant leaves using a pre-trained TensorFlow model.
 Simply upload an image, and the app will process it to predict the type of disease affecting the plant.

 # Features
 Disease Recognition: Upload an image of a plant leaf, and the app will identify the disease.